About the Retreat

 Please bring snacks to share!
 Refrigeration is available.
 Coffee, tea, lemonade and water available all the time.

-Daily welcome surprises; daily door prize drawing (Thursday through Saturday); mealtime devotion; jigsaw puzzle table for break; prayer room open 24 hours; tips and techniques; retreat project; class; loaner machines available (for mechanical issues); Give and Take table (bring unwanted usable quilting/sewing items: pattern books, magazines, material, tools, etc ...) and Silent Auction (see details below).
+Daily welcome surprises; daily door prize drawing (Thursday through Saturday); mealtime devotion; jigsaw puzzle table for break; prayer room open 24 hours; tips and techniques; project; loaner machines available (for mechanical issues); Give and Take table (bring unwanted usable quilting/sewing items: pattern books, magazines, material, tools, etc ...) and Silent Auction (see details below).

 We will be having a silent auction to benefit the church.
 We are not charged for using the facility.
-This will help cover the cost of electric, water, paper goods, etc...
-Bring your new or gently used items (quilting, crafting, household) and your generosity.

 You are welcome to stay at the church and we encourage you to do so to enjoy the full retreat experience!